 Time Orientation - If you have strong Time orientation, then you put time at the center of your Planning scheduling.
 You might view time as “valuable”; “precious”; “money”.
 As a result, you try to “leverage”, “redeem”, “make the most of”, and “get the best value” for your time.
 You fill up your schedule with tasks and meetings with minimal breathing space, and you might work to make sure that meetings finish within the designated amount of time that is scheduled.
 Ad-hoc events might be more difficult to manage.
 In schools there is an obvious amount of scheduling that takes place on this pole.

-People Orientation - If you are more People oriented then you put people at the center of your scheduling.
+People Orientation - If you are more People oriented then you would put people at the center of your scheduling.
 You are more flexible when it comes to time, and might be more used to ad-hoc meeting, and last-minute appointments.
 You might make last minute cancellations when other people are within your context and shift other things around to fit the people you have in front of you even if there were previously scheduled events and meetings.
 Have you noticed that some students seem to view time more casually than others and are chronically late for school?
 Parents or colleagues may show up unannounced and expect to be seen once they are in your presence.

 When you have both preferences within the same team, that can result in all kinds of challenges.

 Our International Director, Marco Blankenburgh, born in the Southwest Netherlands, was very time oriented in his planning.
 On a scale of 1-10 he would be at least an 8.
 Always five minutes early, he would get very nervous if he wasn't at meetings at least a few minutes before schedule, and would get upset and frustrated with people who did not stick to the times they set.
 When he was preparing to move to the Middle East, over 20 years ago, he was asked: "You are moving into a world that is very people-oriented in its planning, "How will you manage that?”